-Before I opened my freelance business, I studied and travelled a lot: two academic degrees in Canada and three years of living in Germany (two of those teaching English), I began marketing for arts organizations in Kitchener, Ontario, in 2005, and got bitten by the marketing bug.
+Before I opened my freelance business, I studied and travelled a lot: two academic degrees in Canada and three years of living in Germany (two of those teaching English).
+I began marketing for arts organizations in Kitchener, Ontario, in 2005, and got bitten by the marketing bug.

 In 2009, I switched sectors and joined OpenText, Canada’s largest independent software company, where I worked with customers, sales reps, consultants, and marketers from all over the world.
 I wrote how-tos, managed the then-new customer e-newsletter, edited white papers, and helped market the annual conference.

 Four years later, I moved to a German Studies research centre and took care of its digital and print marketing, working with the centre’s director and the university communications teams to market a wide range of events, from lectures to new publications to reading groups.
 My job also entailed keeping an eye on trends in academic discourse and research and sharing those via social media.

 I started freelancing in 2010, when a magazine accepted my query, and my list of clients has grown since.

 What have I written?
 Lots.
 Blog posts, web copy, brochures, info sheets, feature articles, how-tos, social media posts, and profiles.
 I’ve translated marketing collateral, genealogical documents, moderately technical articles, German media coverage, and more.
 You can check out my portfolio for some samples, but please do contact me if you don’t see what you’re looking for.
 Much of what I write is gated content, and my clients understandably don’t want me posting that online.

 Call Me for Your Freelance Writing, Editing, and Translation Needs

 I’d love to answer whatever questions you have or to give you a quote for an upcoming project.